the-user-created/FERS/README.md

 doxygen Doxyfile
 ```

+## Contributing
+If you would like to contribute to FERS, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License

 FERS is licensed under the GNU General Public License (GPL) v3.
 See the [LICENSE](LICENSE) file for more details.